Top 5 Best Crappie Reels In 2024 Reviewed

 What is Good Line Capacity For Crappie

-Opinions will vary, and there are as many options as there are locations, fishing outfits, and rigs, but a good line capacity for crappie is 2 pound to 8 pound.
+Opinions will vary, and there are as many options as there are locations, fishing outfits, and rigs, but a good line capacity for crappie is 2 pounds to 8 pounds.

 For inexperienced anglers, you can up the class to 10 or 12 for a sure catch, but this is pretty well overkill for the crappie.